Community conversations on policing dates announced

 These conversations are open to all city residents with the following requirements:

-- The city asks that residents only sign up to participate in ONE conversation.
+- The city asks that residents only sign up to participate in one of the conversation sessions.
 Each of the conversations will have the same structure and facilitated discussion of the same questions.

 - Registration is required and can be completed online here: pandfconsultants.com/communityconversations